 Master of Organizational Leadership FAQsIs the Master of Organizational Leadership program accredited?All of Colorado Christian University's programs are regionally accredited by the Higher Learning Commission of the North Central Association.
 Visit our Accreditation site for details.How many credit hours is the Master of Organizational Leadership program and how long does it take to complete?The program is 36 credit hours and can be completed in as little as two years with full-time study, or take up to four years to complete.
 See the Master of Organizational Leadership Curriculum page for additional information.Are there any prerequisites?All applicants to the MOL program must complete prerequisites in statistics.
 This course is required for students who intend to enroll in CCU's MOL program.
 Students can enroll in the MOL program and begin to take classes, however must demonstrate completion of the prerequisite courses by submitting the transcript showing proof of completion to the registrar's office before taking the requisite course.
 See Master of Organizational Leadership Prerequisites for details.How much does the program cost?View current tuition and fees for the Master of Organizational Leadership program.Is financial aid available?See our Financial Aid site for detailed information about financial aid and payment options for graduate students.
 The first step in applying for financial aid is to complete the Free Application for Federal Student Aid (FAFSA).
 You are also encouraged to check with your employer about additional tuition benefits that may be available through your company.What is the program format?The Master of Organizational Leadership program can be completed online, by attending class, or through a combination of both.
-Each course is taken over a seven-week time period.
+Each course is typically taken over a five-week time period.
 See Master of Organizational Leadership Curriculum for additional information about the program format and curriculum.How does the online format work?For online courses, CCU students utilize Blackboard Learn, a leading solution in electronic education, to participate in classes that blend the latest in eLearning technology with the latest business theory and practice.
 Students attend classes electronically, do research using the Internet, exchange e-mail, and participate in online discussions.
 Even assignments and tests are submitted online.
 Weekly assignments are required, but the course design generally allows participants to complete coursework at the times and places that work best for them prior to scheduled deadlines.How is the online format different from a traditional classroom-based format?The CCU Master of Organizational Leadership (MOL) curriculum includes 12 courses designed to develop effective, ethical leaders.
 The Master of Organizational Leadership program features a required annual three-day National Leadership Session (NLS) hosted at CCU's main campus located in Lakewood, Colorado.
 All MOL students are required to attend the annual National Leadership Sessions each year to fulfill a three credit in-seat requirement -- a total of 6 credit hours at National Leadership Sessions over two years.
 RES505 – Research Methods and Community Praxis and LED510 - Values-Aligned Leadership comprise the NLS courses that MOL students will be required to attend.
 For students with extenuating circumstances unable to physically attend (e.g., deployed active military), the National Leadership Sessions will be available online.
 For online courses, CCU students utilize Blackboard Learn, a leading solution in electronic education, to participate in Master of Organizational Leadership classes that blend the latest in eLearning technology with the latest business theory and practice.
 Students attend classes electronically, do research using the Internet, exchange e-mail, and participate in online discussions.
 Even assignments and tests are submitted online.Where is the program offered?Visit CCU's College of Adult and Graduate Studies programs page to see where the Master of Organizational Leadership program is offered.